Best Online Master’s Degrees in: Mechanical Engineering

 Graduates of a mechanical engineering master’s degree program may be qualified to find employment as a mechanical engineer.
 Mechanical engineering is one of the broadest disciplines within engineering, as they may work in a wide range of industries, including architecture, navigation, and aerospace.
 Generally speaking, mechanical engineers analyze problems to see how a mechanical device could help solve it, design or redesign devices, develop prototypes, and oversee the manufacture of a device.
 Although a bachelor’s degree is needed to get an entry-level engineering job, a master’s degree is typically needed for promotion, according to the U.S. Bureau of Labor Statistics (BLS).

-The BLS states the median annual wage of mechanical engineers in May 2010 was $78,160.
+The BLS states the median annual wage of mechanical engineers is $78,160.
 Employment within the industry is expected to grow 9%, which is slower than average for all occupations, between 2010 and 2020.
 Companies are increasingly outsourcing engineering services to outside firms instead of keeping engineers on staff, which will limit employment opportunities.
 However, mechanical engineers will still be needed in the transportation, manufacturing, and alternative energy industries, according to the BLS.
 But remember that the BLS’ statistics are no guarantee of salary or employment opportunity, which is determined by the employer, location, and condition of the economy.